Education Professional Experiences Awards Research Courses

 Tongtong (Frank) Liu

 I am currently a master's student at University of Pennsylvania, School of Engineering and Applied Science, studying Computer and Information Science.
 I graduated from Wake Forest University in 2023 with a B.S. in Computer Science with honors and B.S. in Mathematical Business.
 I was previously an undergraduate researcher advised by Dr. Sarra Alqahtani and worked as a research intern at IBM Research mentored by Dr. Mu Qiao in the summer of 2022.
-My research interests lie in robustness and security of Reinforcement Learning, explainable Reinforcement Learning (XRL), and Foundation Language Model in Natural Language Processing.

-Email / LinkedIn / GitHub
+Email / LinkedIn / GitHub / Google Scholar

 profile photo